bodrick/awesome/README.md

 *   [0x192/universal-android-debloater](https://github.com/0x192/universal-android-debloater) - Cross-platform GUI written in Rust using ADB to debloat non-rooted android devices.
 Improve your privacy, the security and battery life of your device.
 *   [rustdesk/rustdesk](https://github.com/rustdesk/rustdesk) - An open-source remote desktop application designed for self-hosting, as an alternative to TeamViewer.
 *   [tonarino/innernet](https://github.com/tonarino/innernet) - A private network system that uses WireGuard under the hood.
+*   [sqlfluff/sqlfluff](https://github.com/sqlfluff/sqlfluff) - A modular SQL linter and auto-formatter with support for multiple dialects and templated code.
 *   [analysis-tools-dev/static-analysis](https://github.com/analysis-tools-dev/static-analysis) - ⚙️ A curated list of static analysis (SAST) tools and linters for all programming languages, config files, build tools, and more.
 The focus is on tools which improve code quality.
 *   [topjohnwu/Magisk](https://github.com/topjohnwu/Magisk) - The Magic Mask for Android
 *   [swc-project/swc](https://github.com/swc-project/swc) - Rust-based platform for the Web